RohanGawade257/Digi-Assist-BitNbuild/README.md

 pnpm audit --prod
 ```

 Browser tests need local Mongo and either the running Docker web or a host production build.
-They start an isolated fixture API on4101; Firebase REST responses and AI are explicit test doubles.
+They start an isolated fixture API on 4101; Firebase REST responses and AI are explicit test doubles.
 No production auth bypass or fake-answer mode exists.
 Tests create unique `guide_test_*` databases and delete only their own database.
 Playwright teardown also performs cleanup on Windows.
 Use `pnpm docs:api` after shared schema changes.

 Current focused results are in progress.md; use `pnpm exec playwright test tests/browser/capture-send.spec.ts --workers=1 --output=test-results/capture-focused`.
 Earlier full-suite/provider evidence in docs/validation.md predates the compact workspace and is historical, not a claim that the old suite was rerun.
 Automated checks do not establish physical microphone, native-app focus, screen-reader or human language quality.